Three-particle quantum correlation interferometry

 \section{Abstract}

-A three-body quantum correlation is calculated for two particles reflecting from a mirror.
-Correlated interference, a consequence of conservation of energy and momentum, occurs for states in which the order of reflection is indeterminate.
-The resulting quantum joint probability density function exhibits interference with diverse characteristics, depending on the coherence lengths of the substates.
-Marginal probability density functions can contain information about the quantum nature of all three bodies, even if only one particle is measured.
-Two microscopic particles reflecting from a mesoscopic mirror are used to illustrate unique features of this three-body correlation interferometry.
+A many-body interferometer is described in which all of its components are treated as quantum objects.
+It consists of particles reflecting elastically from a ``mirror.''
+Quantum correlation is a consequence of conservation of energy and momentum while interference occurs when the order in which the non-local particles reflect is indeterminate.
+The resulting superposition exhibits correlated interference with diverse characteristics depending on the structure of the many-body wavegroup.
+Two non-local microscopic particles reflecting from a mesoscopic ``mirror'' illustrate unique features of this correlation interferometer.